frankleveque/ComputerScience/README.md

 - Doxygen comments where supported
 - K&R style formatting
 - Java filenames begin with a capital letter.
-    -Java filenames that start with a lowercase letter can cause problems during packaging.
+    - Java filenames that start with a lowercase letter can cause problems during packaging.
 - Other filenames are all lowercase.
 - Use .hpp instead of .h for C++ headers